 Returning to both Ashley and Fashion Nova, I was not presented with additional offers to save my visit or email my cart.
 We've found both of these campaigns highly effective for returning visitors, especially when paired with personalized recommendations.

-Best Practice #1: Personalize email body with product injection
+3. Personalize the email body with product injection

 All email communication should be personal and relevant.